 There’s a tendency for people taking care of family members with a serious health condition to forget about their own needs, even in “normal” times.
-In our new normal, during lockdown, focusing on ourselves can seem impossible.
+In our new normal, focusing on ourselves can seem impossible.
 As a caregiver myself — my husband Stephen has a brainstem tumor — I can relate.
 As I’ve written previously, Stephen is making a very slow recovery, but he is in a wheelchair with slurred speech and other difficulties.

 According to Dr. Shanthi Gowrinathan, M.D., a psychiatrist and director of psycho-oncology at the John Wayne Cancer Institute at Providence Saint John’s Health Center in Santa Monica, California, making time for yourself is imperative.
 “Many caregivers are also looking after their families and doing jobs.
 Caregiving at home is not a job in isolation or one that is paid, and you can experience burnout,” she says.
 “It’s really about remembering that as a caregiver, you have wants and needs as well.